Sleepy-Heads/alarm_clock_app/README.md

 **Required Must-have Stories**

+* User can click "create an alarm"
+* User can create alarm
+* User can view their alarms
-* User can make an alarm
+* User can toggle alarm on or off
-* User can choose the puzzle and variety of difficulty to choose from
+* User can choose the puzzle and level of difficulty
-* User can choose from a memory puzzle or math problem
-* User can turn off alarm using the puzzle
+* User can solve the puzzle in order to turn off the alarm
 * User can edit their settings
+* User gets alarm pop-up, telling them to solve puzzle

 **Optional Nice-to-have Stories**